pathivu/pathivu-docs/katchi.md

 Katchi is a command line interface used to interact with the Pathivu server.
 It offers a variety of utility and abstraction over a lot of basic functions that you can perform with pathivu.
 Some of these functionalities are indexed below.
-If you wish for any additional funcitonality to be integrated then feel free to open an [issue](https://github.com/pathivu/pathivu/issues).
+If you wish for any additional functionality to be integrated then feel free to open an [issue](https://github.com/pathivu/pathivu/issues).

 ---